devshawn/lab3-setup/LABTASKS.md

-Karma tests for each component are named almost the same as the component but include `.spec` before the `.ts`, and Cypress E2E tests for user-list are located in `cypress/integrations` inside the `client` folder.
+Karma tests for each component are named almost the same as the component but include `.spec` before the `.ts`, and Cypress E2E tests for user-list are located in `client/cypress/integrations`.

 :question: Answer questions 1 and 2 in [QUESTIONS](#questions).

 ## Todo API: Redux

 In Lab 2, you worked with your partner to implement an API for requesting 'to-dos' from a server.
-In this lab, you'll be using a to-do API provided with the lab.
-The API meets the specifications of lab 2 and can be found at `localhost:4567/api/todos` when you are running your server (go into the server directory and execute `./gradlew run`)
+In this lab, you'll be using a to-do API that we provide for you with the lab.
+The API meets the specifications of lab 2 and can be found at `localhost:4567/api/todos` when you are running your server (go into the server directory and execute `./gradlew run`).

 ## Writing (and testing) a beautiful client side application